AdaCore/spark2014/lrm/source/statements.rst

 assertion policy.
 Apart from the legality rule that restricts the use of Loop_Invariant to a loop (see :ref:`loop_invariants`).

+.. note:: (TJJ 21-Feb-2013) Loop_Invariant is partially covered in two separate sections when we re-instate and complete the loop invariant, variant, loop entry value text we should rationalize the placement of the description of loop invariant to one section.

 .. _assertcutinv_proof_semantics:

 .. centered:: **Verification Rules**